ThisIsManta/vscode-code-quicken/README.md

 	]
 	```

-- `code`: an ES6 template string to be inserted to the current viewing document.
+- `code`: an ES6 template string to be inserted to the current active document.
 You may use one or more following pre-defined variables:
   - `activeDocument` as [vscode.window.activeTextEditor.document](https://code.visualstudio.com/docs/extensionAPI/vscode-api#TextDocument).
-  - `activeFileInfo` as [FileInfo](#fileinfo-properties) object of the current viewing document.
+  - `activeFileInfo` as [FileInfo](#fileinfo-properties) object of the current active document.
   - `moduleName` as the name of the select node module.
   - `moduleVersion` as a version written in _package.json_ inside the select node module.
   - `_` as [lodash](https://www.npmjs.com/package/lodash).